-From this perspective, specific research methods are seen to be grounded in the particular methodological (ontological and epistemological) presuppositions, wagers or arguments which they put into practice.
+From this perspective, "quantitative" and "qualitative" are seen more as placeholders for the particular methodological (ontological and epistemological) presuppositions, wagers or arguments they put into practice.
 Making this relationship explicit renders "methodology" as, in a sense, applied philosophy-that is, applied ontology and epistemology-and "methods" as the enactment of specific methodologies.
-But more than that: "qualitative" methods have increasingly come under pressure to conform to the methodological presuppositions informing "quantitative" methods.
-And so today, we increasingly have a tripartite division among methods (as seen from a presuppositional perspective): quantitative (informed by positivist notions of ontology and epistemology); qualitative (also following positivist presuppositions); and interpretive (informed by ideas explicated in phenomenology, hermeneutics, some critical theory, pragmatism, symbolic interactionism, and ethnomethodology and their ontological and epistemological presuppositions).
-Examples of interpretive methods include, e.g., metaphor, category, and various kinds of discourse analysis, ethnomethodology (including conversational analysis), and participant observation/ethnography, case studies, and grounded theory when these are done in keeping with interpretive methodological presuppositions.
+And so today, from a presuppositional perspective, we increasingly have a tripartite division among methods: quantitative (informed by positivist notions of ontology and epistemology); qualitative (also following positivist presuppositions); and interpretive (informed by ideas explicated in phenomenology, hermeneutics, some critical theory, pragmatism, symbolic interactionism, and ethnomethodology and their ontological and epistemological presuppositions).
+All non-experimental empirical social science relies on one or more of three methods to generate data: observing, with whatever degree of participation; talking to people (formal interviews being a subset of that activity); and the identification and close 'reading', literal and/or figurative, of research-relevant documents and visual materials.
+The word or visual form of those data are typically retained for analysis, rather than translating them into numbers for statistical analysis.
+It is in analyzing data that the differences between qualitative and interpretive approaches become clear.
+Examples of interpretive methods for analyzing data include, e.g., metaphor, category, and various kinds of discourse analysis; some methods of generating and analyzing data, such as participant observation/ ethnography, case studies, and grounded theory, may be conducted in keeping with either positivist or interpretive methodological presuppositions.

-This course explores these issues in theory and in practice.
+This workshop explores these issues in theory and in practice.
 We will be more practical than philosophical, in the sense that we will tie the methodological underpinnings of interpretive methods to the doing of research.
 That practical engagement will focus more on field (contemporary) than archival (historical) research.
-The course will take up:
+The workshop will take up:

-- an overview of interpretive approaches in social science origins and recent developments; - discussion of the relationships among ontology, epistemology, and methodology in interpretive approaches; - implications for research practices, including research design, of doing interpretive social science; and - discussions of issues in interpretive research projects, as raised by course participants.
+- an overview of interpretive approaches in social science origins and recent developments; - discussion of the relationships among ontology, epistemology, and methodology in interpretive approaches; - implications for research practices, including research design, of doing interpretive social science; and - discussions of issues in interpretive research projects, as raised by workshop participants.

-We will talk about different kinds of inquiry employing interpretive methods, although for reasons of time we will focus on the three methods for generating data (observing, with whatever degree of participating; talk, including formal interviewing; and the identification and close "reading," literal and figurative, of research-relevant documents and visual materials).
+We will talk about different kinds of inquiry employing interpretive methods, although for reasons of time we will focus on the three methods for generating data.
 There are some two dozen different interpretive methods for analyzing data, depending on the data type (e.g., metaphor analysis for language, ethnomethodology for conversations or acts; see Yanow and Schwartz-Shea 2014: xxiii).
-Because this subject matter can be very abstract, we will try to ground our discussions in specific "laboratory" exercises, generating our own observational and conversational data for exploration, using the city and university as our "lab."
+Because this subject matter can be very abstract, we will try to ground our discussions in specific "laboratory" exercises to the extent possible, generating our own observational and conversational data for exploration, using the city and university as our "lab."